Sewer56/Reloaded-Mod-Loader/README.md

 ### Todo (Long term: After a good rest)
  Note: All other features are currently known to be supported in X64 mode at the time of writing.
  - [ ] Call X64 custom calling conventions *"usercall", "userpurge"*
- - [ ] Hook X64 native game/process functions from C#, including custom calling conventions.
+ - [ ] Hook X64 native game/process functions from C#, including custom calling conventions

 # Building
 ## Prerequisites